-Dr. Podolak is a Postdoctoral Research Fellow working with the Minds Matter Concussion Research team at Children's Hospital of Philadelphia's Center for Injury Research and Prevention.
+Dr. Podolak is a Clinical Research Associate I working with the Minds Matter Concussion Research team at Children's Hospital of Philadelphia's Center for Injury Research and Prevention.

 Additionally, Dr. Podolak works in the clinical setting within the CHOP Sports Medicine Clinics and within the community on various studies aimed to improve the understanding, treatment, and rehabilitation of pediatric concussion.